 The colour wheel is a 360-degrees representation of colour hues organised in a circle.
-It can be used for the visual representation of the relationships between primary, secondary and tertiary colours.
+It was created by Sir Isaac Newton 1706, but is still used today for the visual representation of the relationships between primary, secondary and tertiary colours.

 We all have our favourite colour (color in the US).
 Apart from the ability to alter our moods and emotions, colour can also be used to enhance meaning, create impact, convey structure, improve usability, group elements together and improve object recognition.
 Colour is considered one of the important elements/building blocks of art, videography and graphic and web design.

 When multiple colours are used together, certain colours just work together, while others don’t.
 This post will discuss the colour wheel, colour properties and how it can be used to identify colour combinations that can be used as colour schemes.